-(c) under section 53 of the Fees Regulation, a lower fee of \$4,200 will apply where the consideration value of an action is less than \$75,000.
-See Adjusting fees and lower fee rules for further information.
+(a) where an action is a reviewable national security action, fees are calculated at 25 per cent of the fee for an equivalent notifiable action. (b) under section 53 of the Fees Regulation, a lower fee of \$2,000 will apply where the consideration value of an action is less than \$75,000.
+See the de minimis rule for further information.